doug-wade/dnd-roller/README.md

 ## Usage

-A simple dungeons and dragons dice roller.
+A simple command-line dice roller for dungeons and dragons.

 ## Installation
 To install: